2/20/2025

 Amil Devan

 Great, thanks for taking my question and congrats on the progress.
-So just wanting you to touch on this a little bit in the prepared remarks, but just how we might get a new competitor entering the IGAN space from Novartis.
-I'm just curious if maybe you can provide a little more just thoughts on how that might impact Phil Spari's uptake, how you sort of see the competitive dynamics evolving here over the next several quarters, especially if the liver safety monitoring, if there's a difference between that label and your label.
+So just one and you touched on this a little bit in the prepared remarks, but just obviously might get a new competitor entering the IGAM space from Novartis.
+I'm just curious, maybe you can provide a little more just thoughts on how that might impact.
+Phil Sparey's uptake, how you sort of see the competitive dynamics evolving here over the next several quarters, especially if the liver safety monitoring, if there's a difference between that label and your label.
 Thank you.

 speaker